GitEnricoNeko/srahunter/README.md

-#### `srahunter fullmetadata`:
+#### `srahunter fullmetadata`  BETA:

+BETA VERSION !Not working for miRNA-seq data.
 This module handles the retrieval of metadata from the NCBI SRA database, splits large input files into manageable chunks, and organizes the fetched data in a final full table 'Full_SRA_info.csv'.
 In this case the module will download all the metadata associated to a Run accession number.

  ##### Usage Example:
  ```